resilient-tech/india-compliance-docs/pages/docs/gst-reports/miscellaneous_reports.md

 ![GST Balance Summary Report](./assets/gst_balance_summary_report.png)

 ::: info
 You may need to update GSTIN in documents where GST Number is not set.
-We have provided a tool to update GST Number in all documents.However, in a multi-company setup, you'll need to manually update for each document, as GSTIN cannot be determined.
+We have provided a tool to update GST Number in all documents.
+However, in a multi-company setup, you'll need to manually update for each document, as GSTIN cannot be determined.
 :::

 ## GST Sales Register Beta Report

 The GST Sales Register Beta Report provides both detailed and summary views of sales transactions, offering users a comprehensive overview of all relevant information in one place.
 In addition to the general summary, users can view HSN-wise and item-wise breakdowns, giving clear insights into taxable sales and their corresponding GST amounts.

 To view GST Sales Register Beta report navigate to **Accounts > GST India > GST Sales Register Beta**

 or simply search for GST Sales Register Beta in awesomebar.